Why This Recipe Is Great

 Don’t Overheat the Sauce

-As mentioned before, when you make a creamy sauce for pasta recipe, take the butter, heavy cream, and cheese out of the fridge one hour before cooking.
+As mentioned before, when you make a creamy sauce for pasta recipe, take the butter, heavy cream, and cheese out of the fridge 15 minutes before cooking.
 And never boil the ingredients—except for the pasta, of course.

 Melt the butter gently when adding it to the pan.
 Then, pour in the heavy cream and bring it to a simmer, but never let the butter and cream pasta sauce boil.
 Once you add the pasta and pasta water, let the sauce coat all the pasta, then remove it from the heat.
 If you overheat a homemade cream pasta sauce, it can curdle.